Did you know that the attention span of a goldfish is 9 seconds?

-Can you can see the quandary business owners face when creating their content?
+Can you see the quandary business owners face when creating their content?

 It’s as so – how to write content in a way that grabs and maintains the reader’s attention.

-It’s a two-step process that works for me and it’ll work for you too.
+It’s a two-step process that works for us and it’ll work for you too.

 Step 1.
 Write succinctly

 If you struggle to write concisely, change two things about your writing:

 - Avoid complex and lengthy sentences.
 I consider sentences with 20 words or less to be concise and easy to read.

 - Avoid using long words that have a simpler alternative.
 For example, don’t write utilise – write use.
 Don’t write residence – write house.

 If you use these two techniques, you’ll write succinct content.

 Step 2.
 Make your content scannable